 Mumps may involve organs other than the salivary glands, particularly in postpubertal patients.
 Such complications include

-About 20% of postpubertal male patients develop orchitis (testicular inflammation), usually unilateral, with pain, tenderness, edema, erythema, and warmth of the scrotum.
+About 20% of infected postpubertal males develop orchitis Orchitis Orchitis is infection of the testes, typically with mumps virus.
+Symptoms are testicular pain and swelling.
+Diagnosis is clinical.
+Treatment is symptomatic.
+Antibiotics are given only if bacterial... read more (testicular inflammation), usually unilateral, with pain, tenderness, edema, erythema, and warmth of the scrotum.
 Some testicular atrophy may ensue, but testosterone production and fertility are usually preserved.
 In females, oophoritis (gonadal involvement) is less commonly recognized, is less painful, and does not impair fertility.

-Pancreatitis, typically with sudden severe nausea, vomiting, and epigastric pain, may occur toward the end of the first week (see Overview of Pancreatitis).
-These symptoms disappear in about 1 wk, leading to complete recovery.
+Pancreatitis Overview of Pancreatitis Pancreatitis is classified as either acute or chronic.
+Acute pancreatitis is inflammation that resolves both clinically and histologically.
+Chronic pancreatitis is characterized by histologic... read more , typically with sudden severe nausea, vomiting, and epigastric pain, may occur toward the end of the first week.
+These symptoms disappear in about 1 week, leading to complete recovery.

 Prostatitis, nephritis, myocarditis, hepatitis, mastitis, polyarthritis, deafness, and lacrimal gland involvement occur extremely rarely.
 Inflammation of the thyroid and thymus glands may cause edema and swelling over the sternum, but sternal swelling more often results from submandibular gland involvement with obstruction of lymphatic drainage.

-Mumps is suspected in patients with salivary gland inflammation and typical systemic symptoms, particularly if there is parotitis or a known mumps outbreak.
+Mumps is suspected in patients with evidence of salivary gland inflammation and typical systemic symptoms, particularly if there is parotitis or a known mumps outbreak.
 Laboratory testing is not needed to make a diagnosis but is strongly recommended for public health purposes.
-Other conditions can cause similar glandular involvement (see Table: Causes of Parotid and Other Salivary Gland Enlargement).
+Other conditions can cause similar glandular involvement (see Table: Non-Mumps Causes of Parotid and Other Salivary Gland Enlargement Non-Mumps Causes of Parotid and Other Salivary Gland Enlargement Mumps is an acute, contagious, systemic viral disease, usually causing painful enlargement of the salivary glands, most commonly the parotids.
+Complications may include orchitis, meningoencephalitis... read more ).
 Mumps is also suspected in patients with unexplained aseptic meningitis or encephalitis during mumps outbreaks.
 Lumbar puncture is necessary for patients with meningeal signs.

-Uncomplicated mumps usually resolves, although a relapse occurs rarely after about 2 wk.
-Prognosis of patients with meningitis is usually good, although permanent sequelae, such as unilateral (or rarely bilateral) nerve deafness or facial paralysis, may result.
+Uncomplicated mumps usually resolves, although a relapse occurs rarely after about 2 weeks.
+Prognosis for patients with meningitis is usually good, although permanent sequelae, such as unilateral (or rarely bilateral) nerve deafness or facial paralysis, may result.
 Postinfectious encephalitis, acute cerebellar ataxia, transverse myelitis, and polyneuritis occur rarely.

 Treatment of mumps and its complications is supportive.
 The patient is isolated until glandular swelling subsides.
 A soft diet reduces pain caused by chewing.
 Acidic substances (eg, citrus fruit juices) that cause discomfort should be avoided.